Information Page: Applies to all kits, each kit has it’s own specific build instructions but read this page first.

 Foam safe CA+ with accelerator for most glue joints.
-I use Bob Smith gold with the black cap or Hot Stuff UFO Foam safe Thick CA, **other CA's may melt the foam, test on scrap if you aren't sure.
+I use Bob Smith gold with the black cap **other CA’s may melt the foam, test on scrap if you aren’t sure.
 DO NOT use CA debonder on the foam without testing on scrap.

 I have personally used model master and testors enamel small rattle can flat black, flat red, olive drab, and gray on depron foam.
-If you are masking over painted foam, the tape may pull up the paint so you can't use a masking tape that is too sticky, I use blue masking tape but it isn't perfect, so I try to avoid color schemes that require masking painted foam.
+If you are masking over painted foam, the tape may pull up the paint so you can’t use a masking tape that is too sticky, I use blue masking tape but it isn’t perfect, so I try to avoid color schemes that require masking painted foam.
 You need to be careful not to spray too close to the foam or the spray solvents can melt the foam.
 Use many light coats, not one heavy one.
-I don't recommend any other brand of paint, and it's always good to test on spare foam first.
-There are methods to use thinned water based polyeurethane to coat the foam first, but I haven't done that and I like to keep my models as light as possible.
-One customer tested Rustoleum direct to plastic paint on some scrap and it seemed to be ok, but then it damaged the top surface of the wing, an online search showed that you needed to keep at least 2' away when spraying and it was not specifically listed as ok for foam in any case, so again, I'd stick with the model master/testors enamels.
+I don’t recommend any other brand of paint, and it’s always good to test on spare foam first.
+One customer tested Rustoleum direct to plastic paint on some scrap and it seemed to be ok, but then it damaged the top surface of the wing, an online search showed that you needed to keep at least 2′ away when spraying and it was not specifically listed as ok for foam in any case, so again, I’d stick with the model master/testors enamels.

 www.stickershock23.com is my go-to person for cut vinyl, he has excellent turnaround time, does great work based on just an idea, and his prices are very reasonable.
 The vinyl is lightweight and easy to work with.